 Commercial, Demand Management, Energy Efficiency, Industrial - March 1, 2017 - By Scott Tew

-3 energy efficiency truths your business may have overlooked
+3 energy efficiency truths you may have overlooked

 Climate change and the quest to lower global greenhouse gas emissions continue to be trending issues around the globe.
 To help reduce emissions and meet global climate goals, businesses and organizations in the U.S. are altering their approach to consuming energy, and managing energy use is playing a key role.
 In fact, the recently published Sustainable Energy in America Factbook notes that U.S. GHG emissions continue to plummet and reach new milestones despite uncertainties around the execution of climate policies.
 As of 2016, the U.S. is nearly halfway to its goal of reducing GHG emissions between 26% and 28% below 2005 levels by 2015.